HCL-TECH-SOFTWARE/dx-docker-compose/README.md

 ## Setup your environment

-Start by cloning this repository locally and cd into the `local-docker-compose` directory.
+Start by cloning this repository locally and cd into the `dx-docker-compose` directory.

 All you need to do is to load the HCL DX docker images into your local docker repository and set up your local environment with some environment variables.